Refugees and Asylees in the United States

 - Since 2008, the annual ceiling for the number of refugees admitted to the United States has remained at 80,000.

-- Nationals of Iraq, Burma, and Bhutan made up almost two-thirds of refugee arrivals to the United States in 2010.
+- Nationals of Burma, Bhutan, and Iraq made up almost three-quarters of refugee arrivals to the United States in 2011.

-- In recent years, Iraqis have made up the largest share of refugees resettled in the United States.
+- In recent years, Burmese have made up the largest share of refugees resettled in the United States.

-- California and Texas received the largest numbers of resettled refugees, taking in more than one-fifth of resettled refugees in the United States.
+- Texas and California received the largest numbers of resettled refugees, taking in more than one-fifth of the resettled refugees in the United States in 2011.

-- In 2010, 44 percent of refugee arrivals were principal applicants.
+- In 2011, more than 40 percent of refugee arrivals were principal applicants.

-- Two in five foreigners who obtained U.S. asylum in 2010 were from China, Ethiopia, and Haiti.
+- More than 40 percent of foreigners who obtained U.S. asylum in 2011 were from China, Venezuela, and Ethiopia.

 Adjusting to Lawful Permanent Resident (LPR) Status Data

-Refugees and asylees are aliens who are unable or unwilling to return to their country of origin or nationality because of persecution or a well-founded fear of persecution.
+Refugees and asylees are individuals who are unable or unwilling to return to their country of origin or nationality because of persecution or a well-founded fear of persecution.

 In the United States, the main difference between refugees and asylees is the location of the person at the time of application.
 Refugees are generally outside of the United States when they are considered for resettlement, whereas asylum seekers submit their applications while they are physically present in or at a port of entry to the United States.